gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-fundamentals.md

 a bunch of state then execute a pair of functions by calling `gl.drawArrays` or `gl.drawElements` which executes your shaders on the GPU.

-Any data you want those functions to have accessed to must be provided to the GPU.
+Any data you want those functions to have accesse to must be provided to the GPU.
 There are 4 ways a shader can receive data.

 1. Attributes and Buffers

    Buffers are arrays of binary data you upload to the GPU.
+Usually buffers contain things like positions, normals, texture coordinates, vertex colors, etc although you're free to put anything you want in them.

    Attributes are used to specify how to pull data how of your buffers and provide them to your vertex shader.
    For example you might put positions in a buffer as three 32bit floats per position.
-You would tell a particular attribute which buffer to pull the data out of, what type of data it shoudl pull out (3 component 32 bit floating point numbers), what offset in the buffer the positions start, and how many bytes to get from one position to the next.
+You would tell a particular attribute which buffer to pull the positions out of, what type of data it should pull out (3 component 32 bit floating point numbers), what offset in the buffer the positions start, and how many bytes to get from one position to the next.

+   Buffers are not random access.
+Instead a vertex shaders is executed a specified number of times.
+Each time it's executed the next value from each specified buffers is pulled out assigned to an attribute.

 2. Uniforms